MortenHarding/docker-mvs38j/README.md

 Install Docker including Docker compose and download [docker-compose.yaml](https://github.com/MortenHarding/docker-mvs38j/blob/main/docker-compose.yaml).

-## Start all MVS TurnKey installations using one command
+## Start all MVS TurnKey installations

 Check that the docker-compose.yaml file is in the current directory, and run the following command.
 Or use the '-f' argument to point to the location of the docker-compose.yaml file: